Necrospermia, also known as necrozoospermia is a sperm disorder characterized by the presence of dead sperm in the semen.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'Can I have a natural pregnancy with necrospermia?', 'What causes necrospermia?', 'What does dead sperm look like?', 'What's the normal range of dead sperm in a semen sample?', 'To what extent can smoking affect necrospermia?', 'Can dead sperm be revived?', 'Does necrospermia increase with age?', 'Can dead sperm be treated?', 'Can dead sperm still fertilize?', 'Does cancer cause necrospermia?', 'Does dead sperm smell like fish?', 'Is dead sperm dangerous?', 'Where do dead sperm go?' and 'Does dead sperm leave the woman's body?'.
+FAQs from users: 'Can I have a natural pregnancy with necrospermia?', 'What causes necrospermia?', 'Is there a relationship between necrozoospermia and ectopic pregnancy?', 'What does dead sperm look like?', 'What's the normal range of dead sperm in a semen sample?', 'To what extent can smoking affect necrospermia?', 'Can dead sperm be revived?', 'Does necrospermia increase with age?', 'Is there a cure for necrospermia?', 'Can dead sperm still fertilize?', 'Does cancer cause necrospermia?', 'Does dead sperm smell like fish?', 'Is dead sperm dangerous?', 'Where do dead sperm go?' and 'Does dead sperm leave the woman's body?'.

 Authors and contributors